cloudfoundry/java-buildpack/docs/container-procfile.md

 The Java Procfile Container runs applications defined in a `Procfile` using [forego (Foreman in Go)](https://github.com/ddollar/forego).

-This is useful when running a third party packaged java application that comes packaged in a `jar` that is intended to be running using a command like: `java -jar the_packaged_app.jar`
+This is useful when running a third party packaged java application that comes packaged in a `jar` that is intended to be run using a command like: `java -jar the_packaged_app.jar`

 Examples would be [jena-fuseki](http://jena.apache.org/documentation/serving_data/) or [elasticsearch](http://www.elasticsearch.org/).